 Go ice skating

 The winter in Saint Petersburg always brings a lot of open ice skating rinks around the city.
 The largest one, and perhaps the most popular, is in Kirov Park.
 An alternative is the ice rink on the New Holland Island, open from November to March.
 Each skating rink has an equipment rental point, as well as several cozy cafes where you can drink aromatic tea with traditional Russian pastries.

 Explore the museums

 Museums of Saint Petersburg are open all-year-round, but winters are special.
 Winter in Saint Petersburg brings a lot of thematic exhibitions in different museums around the city to attract more visitors.
 However, the museums are still not crowded because not a lot of people want to visit a city only 800 kilometers away from the Arctic Circle in the winter.
 This means that you can explore Saint Petersburg’s fines museum without rubbing elbows with other tourists and private tours are much easier to book too.

 Looking for a cheap flight to Saing Petersburg?
-Air France’s Oh-la-la deals get you up to 30% off on all flights to Russia!
+Qatar Airways’s Oh-la-la deals get you up to 30% off on all flights to Russia!

 Go ice fishing in the Neva River